pedroolimpio/MEAN-stack-clients/README.md

 At the root directory contains the directory [postman](https://getpostman.com).
 This directory a collections file you can use to test the API outside dashboard as well.

-At the root directory contains the directory `printscreens`.
-This directory contains a the printscreens how the dashboard will be shows up for you.

 Best Regards,

 Pedro Henrique Olímpio